 Reading: The son came up; he was going to be hot.

 A reading error can be defined as the selection of the wrong word in a printed text�that is, not the word intended by the writer of the text.
-A question of some importance is how broadly such affect the over-all interpretation of the text.
-As readers improve in fluency, the number of errors in function words may rise in an innocuous manner, since, for example, the substitution of the indefinite for the definite article rarely affects the broader interpretation in a detectable manner.
+A question of some importance is how broadly such incorrect selections affect the over-all interpretation of the text.
+As readers improve in fluency, the number of errors in function words may rise in an innocuous manner, since, for example, the substitution of the indefinite for the definite article rarely affects the broader interpretation of meaning in a detectable manner.

-The reading error son for sun need not have produced an error in the text, and the reader�s misunderstanding might have been hidden until some later over-all assessment of comprehension was made.
+The reading error son for sun need not have produced an error in the text that followed in (2), and the reader�s misunderstanding might have been hidden until some later over-all assessment of comprehension was made.
 However, we can argue that a true reading error raises the probability of an error in the following text.
 The reading error can be said to cast a semantic shadow over the following text.
-We will use the term semantic shadow as a technical term in the analysis and in the course of the report, develop a generalized method for deciding what is a reading error by measuring the semantic shadows cast by the potential error.
+We will use the term semantic shadow as a technical term in the analysis and, in the course of the report, develop a generalized method for deciding what is a reading error by measuring the semantic shadows cast by the potential error.

 The determination of what is a reading error is an essential step in measuring readers� progress in mastering alphabetic relations.
 A comparison of the reading patterns of different groups cannot be made accurately without a satisfactory answer to this question.
 It has an equal and obvious importance for the construction of methods of intervention.
 Efforts to improve reading should plainly be concentrated on the types of words and constructions where errors in deciphering the text are maximal.